 - medicines used to treat depression such as amitriptyline and imipramine

-- medicines used to prevent seizure such as phenytoin, phenobarbitone and primidone
+- medicines used to prevent seizures such as phenytoin, phenobarbitone, and primidone and valproate.

 Follow the directions given to you by your doctor and pharmacist.
 These directions may differ from the information contained in this leaflet.